 - Made in the USA

-- Gel texture may be messier
+- Gel may be harder to apply

 - Not for daily maintenance